jmbarnez/Novus/assets/fonts/README.md

 ## Required Fonts

-Place the following fonts in this directory:
+Place the following font in this directory:

 ### Orbitron Font
-- **Files needed:**
+- **File needed:**
-  - `Orbitron-Regular.ttf` - Regular weight font
-  - `Orbitron-Bold.ttf` - Bold weight font
+  - `Orbitron-Bold.ttf` - Bold weight font (used as the default and only font)

 - **Download from:**
   - Google Fonts: https://fonts.google.com/specimen/Orbitron